rlucente-se-jboss/RHEL8-Workshop/README.md

 # RHEL8-Workshop
-Foundational exercises to introduce core concepts of Red Hat Enterprise Linux 8
+These are foundational exercises to introduce core concepts of Red Hat Enterprise Linux 8.

 ## Install a minimal VM
 You can get the RHEL 8 ISO image for personal development use by registering for free at the [Red Hat Developer](https://developers.redhat.com) portal.
-Make sure to remember your username and password as you'll need that to register for package updates after you install RHEL.
+Make sure to remember your username and password as you'll need those to register for package updates after you install RHEL.

 Download the [RHEL 8 DVD ISO image](https://developers.redhat.com/products/rhel/download).
 This is 7 GB in size so allow time for this to complete.
-Do a "minimal install" of RHEL 8 as a VM with default filesystems using your preferred virtualization environment.
+Do a "minimal install" of RHEL 8 as a VM using your preferred vitualization solution.
+During install, make sure to use the default filesystems and specify a "Minimal" install.
 I used Oracle's VirtualBox on my Mac OSX laptop and I assigned the VM the resources below.
-Make sure to note the IP address assigned to the host-only adapter so you can ssh to the VM later.
+Make sure to note the IP address assigned to your VM so you can connect to it later.
+With Virtualbox, I noted the IP address assigned to the host-only adapter.

 * Eight GB memory
 * 128 GB disk
 * Four vCPUs
 * Two network interfaces, NAT and Host-Only

-Open a terminal on your host (e.g. your laptop) and ssh to the RHEL 8 VM
+Open a terminal on your host (e.g. your laptop) and ssh to the RHEL 8 VM:

     ssh root@VM_IP_ADDRESS

+Register the system, update all the packages, install needed packages, then restart:

     subscription-manager register --username RH_DEVELOPER_USERNAME --auto-attach
     subscription-manager repos --disable='*'
     subscription-manager repos --enable=rhel-8-for-x86_64-baseos-rpms \